caderob/hacker-cheatsheet/01 Information Gathering/01 Passive Information Gathering/04 Open-Source Code (GitHub, GitHub Gist, GitLab, SourceForge).md

 >GitHub Search: users in:filename owner:megacorpone
 >```

-Lab 1 - Find a useraname using open-source GitHub
+Lab 1 - Perform open-source recon on the MegaCorp One's GitHub repository and try to find user credentials.
+What is the username associated with the discovered hash?
 >``` shell
 >https://github.com/megacorpone/megacorpone.com/blob/master/megacorpone/xampp.users
 >```